schitresh/computer_science/operating_system/9_resource_allocation.md

 ### Resource Allocation Graph (RAG)
 - Process: circles
 - Resources: rectangles, number of instances are denoted by dots
-- Requesting: arrow from P to R,
+- Requesting: arrow from P to R
 - Allocated: arrow from R to P
 - It's a deadlock if a cycle forms
-  - If a resource has multiple instance, there must be that many cycles for deadlock
+  - If a resource has multiple instances, there must be that many cycles for deadlock

 ### Banker's algorithm
 - Used in banking system to check if a loan can be sanctioned to a person